 Though Jaipur is famous for heritage and royalty, it is also enriched with mesmerising natural beauty.
 Tourists can go to Jhalana Leopard Safari Park, Jamva Ramgarh Wildlife Sanctuary, or Ambagarh Reserve Forest and witness Leopards, Elephants and many other wildlife in their natural habitat.

-There are various picnic spots as well for the nature lovers namely; Ram Niwas Garden, Kanak Vrindavan Garden, Nehru Bal Udyan, Vidhyadhar Garden, Smriti Van, Science Park and Jawahar Circle.
+There are various picnic spots as well for nature lovers namely; Ram Niwas Garden, Kanak Vrindavan Garden, Nehru Bal Udyan, Vidhyadhar Garden, Smriti Van, Science Park, and Jawahar Circle.

-Besides visiting places of historic importance and those enriched with natural beauty tourists can visit “Chowki Dhani”, a resort that captures the essence of Rajastahan.
+Besides visiting places of historic importance and those enriched with natural beauty, tourists can visit “Chowki Dhani”, a resort that captures the essence of Rajasthan.
 Here one can attend various live performances like Rajasthani folk dance, puppet shows, pottery making etc. one can go for camel and bullock-cart rides and try delectable Rajasthani thali.
 “Jantar Mantar” is another attraction that pulls tourists.
-Adventure enthusiasts can go on hot air balloon safari near the Jamnalal Bajaj Road, and can go on treks to nearby Aravalli Range.
+Adventure enthusiasts can go on hot air balloon safari near the Jamnalal Bajaj Road and can go on treks to nearby Aravalli Range.
 Animal lovers can visit “Elefantastic Elephant Farm”.
-“Jaipur Literature Festival” that takes place every year during the months of December to January is a major attraction for the literature enthusiasts.
 Lovers of vintage cars can attend the “Vintage Car Rally” in February.

-For home made products and traditional wear items go to the old city , like “Choti Chopar”, “Indra Bazar”.
+For homemade products and traditional wear items go to the old city, like “Choti Chopar”, “Indra Bazar”.
 “Kishanpole Bazar”.
-“Ajmeri Gate”.
-“Amer Road” and for the modern wear and branded stuff go to “Raja Park”, “C-Scheme”, “M. I. Road” and malls like “Hyper City” and “Gaurav Tower”.
-For Jewellery shopping one cannot do without visiting “Johri Bazaar” where traditional Jaipuri jewellery made of gold, silver, diamond and emerald can be found.
+“Ajmeri Gate”, and “Amer Road”.
+For western wear, people frequent “Raja Park”, “C-Scheme”, “M. I. Road” and malls like “Hyper City” and “Gaurav Tower”.
+For Jewellery shopping, one cannot do without visiting “Johri Bazaar” where traditional Jaipuri jewelry made of gold, silver, diamond, and emerald can be found.
 “Tripolia Bazar” is another stop for shopping enthusiasts.
-“The Bapu Bazaar” is famous for its leather products and Mojari footwear, and if you are shopping in Jaipur this must be in your list.
+“The Bapu Bazaar” is another popular destination which offers leather products.